Overview

 Buildings

-Heating is by far the largest end-use for households (64% in 2018).
-The heating consumption of households per m2 has been decreasing by 1.7%/year thanks to the tightening of building codes, coupled with financial incentives to promote thermal retrofitting of existing dwellings and the adoption of more efficient heating systems.
-The energy consumption per dwelling decreased less than the consumption per m2 (by 0.9%/year and 1.3%/year respectively) because of an increase in the average dwelling size (+0.4%/year since 2000).
-The shares of cooking and water heating are decreasing while electrical appliances account for a higher share; the share of air conditioning (AC) is still marginal.
+Heating is by far the largest end-use for households (63% in 2022).
+The heating consumption of households per m² has decreased by 1.4%/year over 2000-2022 thanks to the tightening of building codes, coupled with financial incentives to promote thermal retrofitting of existing dwellings and the adoption of more efficient heating systems.
+Most of the reduction took place before 2014, as this specific consumption has remained fairly stable since then.
+Data shown in Figure 3 include the ambient heat of heat pumps which affects the real variation of the heating consumption per m²; excluding the ambient heat, the reduction would have been much higher (by 0.3 points or 1.7%/year).
+The energy consumption per dwelling decreased less than the consumption per m² (by 0.8%/year and 1.2%/year respectively) due to an increase in the average dwelling size (+0.3%/year since 2000).
+The shares of cooking and water heating are decreasing while electrical appliances account for a larger share (14% in 2022, + 3 points since 2000); the share of air conditioning (AC) remains marginal.

 Table 2: Sample of policies and measures implemented in the building sector